-CALL FOR PAPERS.
-JOURNALISTS BEYOND JOURNALISM: NEW FIGURES FOR FUTURE AND PRESENT CHALLENGES
+PROPOSALS FOR MONOGRAPHS.
+JOURNALISTS BEYOND JOURNALISM: NEW FIGURES FOR THE CHALLENGES OF THE PRESENT AND THE FUTURE

 2023-02-14